9 Sustainable Running Shoes – Run Like The World Depends On It

 So, what is the most sustainable running shoe?

-There’s a lot to trip over, so we made it easier by breaking down our criteria for what makes running shoes sustainable.
+There’s a lot to trip over, so we made it easier by breaking down our sustainable fashion criteria for what makes running shoes sustainable.

 Materials:

-Vegan ethical running shoes typically include TENCEL™ lyocell, recycled polyester from plastic bottles (used by many recycled shoe brands), castor bean oil, corn, algae bloom, hemp fabric, organic cotton, rubber, sugarcane, rice waste, and banana oil (byproducts of the food industry).
+Vegan ethical running shoes typically include TENCEL™ lyocell, recycled plastic, castor bean oil, corn, algae bloom, hemp fabric, organic cotton, rubber, sugarcane, rice waste, and banana oil (byproducts of the food industry).

-If you’re not sheepish about animal products, natural and ethical wool, leather (as long as it’s a byproduct), and silk may also be found in a pair of sustainable shoes.
+If you’re not sheepish about animal products, ethical wool may also be found in a pair of sustainable shoes

-Unfortunately, there are no completely biodegradable running shoes yet, as the performance demands at least some form of partially synthetic materials like foam for support and cushioning during a high impact activity like running.
+Unfortunately, there are no completely biodegradable running shoes yet, as the performance demands at least some form of partially synthetic materials like foam for support during a high impact activity like running.

 Supply chain and labor practices: